Victor-Gentle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11.
 1. script that displays a confused smiley
+2. script that Display the content of the /etc/passwd file